MrZhuNi/salome_shape/doc/gui/Introduction.rst

 SHAPER preferences
 ------------------

+Description of General application preferences and **Preferences** dialog box is provided in GUI module user's guide in chapter **Setting Preferences**.

 SHAPER preferences define visualization of objects, visualization during selection, edition.
 New preferences can be used right after modification or later after activation of SHAPER module.

 To call **Preferences** dialog box: